 Prospective undergraduate students should apply to the University of Wisconsin through the online application.
 The Office of Admissions and Recruitment provides detailed information on the admissions process.
 If you are a Junior or Senior in high school we encourage you to visit UW-Madison and take a tour with Visit Bucky.
 You can view requirements for the IS major on the UW Guide page.
 If you have specific questions about the International Studies Major, the IS Major advisors are also happy to meet with you.
 Please schedule a meeting via e-mail in advance of your visit.

-- IS Major sample 4-year plan – See how you can fit the courses in 4 years
+- IS Major sample 4-year plan – See how you can complete your degree and the IS Major in 4 years.

 - For Parents – The Parent Program, a service provided by Visitor & Information Programs, helps you stay connected to campus and serves as your ongoing resource throughout your student’s college career

 - Visit Bucky – Learn about upcoming Information Sessions & Tours on campus

 - Sign up to our newsletter – Filled with IS-related events and opportunities on/around campus, a great way to stay informed if you’ve just joined us or are simply considering the major.

 This is an accordion element with a series of buttons that open and close related content panels.

 What sets UW-Madison apart from other schools with International Studies Programs?

 UW-Madison offers around 80 different languages, with roughly 40 languages offered each semester, giving your student the chance to study a wide variety of languages such as Spanish and Urdu.
 This is more languages than any other university in the US.
 In addition, UW-Madison is home to many scholars who specialize in international topics within departments such as history, language, literature, law, sociology, anthropology, geography, film, political science, and more.
 As an interdisciplinary major, students will have the chance to work with a broad number of departments and professors.